Simplify Base-7 Expression: 7^(2x+1) × 7^(-1) × 7^x

 Watch the teacher solve the problem with clear explanations

-00:02 When multiplying powers with the same base, add together the exponents
+00:13 When we multiply powers with the same base, we add the exponents.
+Easy, right?

 Step-by-step written solution